FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

         return new DifferentialDriveWheelSpeeds(m_leftEncoder.getRate(), m_rightEncoder.getRate());
     }

-In the [Telemetry](../SC/romiTelemetry.md) lab we had already created some output for the wheel speeds.
-Replace these with the return value from *DifferentialDriveWheelSpeeds*.
+In the [Telemetry](../SC/romiTelemetry.md) lab we had already logged output values for the wheel speeds.
+Replace these with the *DifferentialDriveWheelSpeeds* object returned from `getWheelSpeeds()`.

         DifferentialDriveWheelSpeeds wheel_speeds = getWheelSpeeds();
         SmartDashboard.putNumber("Left Wheel Speed", wheel_speeds.leftMetersPerSecond);